 Conductive Brushes have a surface resistivity of 102 - 104 and are perfect to use when you need to remove static buildup from the work surface.
 Conductive brushes will act as a conduit between the charged surface and the path to ground.
 Made with fully conductive materials that are active static eliminators, your choice becomes the style and size that best works for you.
 Please use these brushes with a wrist strap or other mechanism to provide a path to ground.

-Conductive brush materials range from metal wires such as brass, phosphor bronze, stainless steel and carbon steel to fibers such as Conductive Nylon (carbon coated), carbon fiber and a special fiber called Thunderon®, one of Gordon Brushes softest synthetic fibers.
+Conductive brush materials range from metal wires such as brass, phosphor bronze, stainless steel and carbon steel to fibers such as Conductive Nylon (carbon coated), carbon fiber and a special fiber called Thunderon®.

-Technically, Thunderon fiber is a an acrylic fiber that has been chemically bonded with a layer of copper sulfide.
+Technically, Thunderon® fiber is an acrylic fiber that has been chemically bonded with a layer of copper sulfide.
 This outer layer becomes a part of the host fiber itself, which precludes the 'flaking' problem experienced by other conductive fibers.
-The fiber diameter is as fine as .004 cm (.0015") and its conductive layer is a super thin 300-1,000 (angstroms).
-It has electrical specific resistance of 102 - 103 Ω /cm .
+The fiber diameter is as fine as 0.004 cm (0.0015") and its conductive layer is a super thin 300-1,000 (angstroms).
+It has electrical specific resistance of 102 - 103 Ω /cm.

 Conductive brushes are used for applications where it is necessary to reduce the static charge to 0v because even a small charge obstructs the operation and the medium being discharged is not sensitive to high current flow.
 An example is the brushes inside copy machines.
 The charge on the paper is small but its presence is sufficient to make individual sheets of paper cling together.